-Annual Conference Equipping Session Sponsored by the Office of Ministry ı Emplo orm W-2 te OMB No. 1545-0074 Department of the Tr 2022 Step 1: irst name and middle initial Last name (b) Social security number enter Personal Information 94000 thy or town, state, and ZIP code cr loes your name match the me on your social security d? if not, to ensure you get all for your earnings, contact 4 at 800-772-1213 or go to w.ssa.cov. ps 2- 4 ONLY if they apply to you r more information on Step 2: Complete this step if you (1 hold more than one job at a time, or (2) ar unt of withholding depends on income ea e married filing jointly or Spouse Works , Do only one of the following. (a) Use the sentant of wave in gov/W4App for most accurate withholding for this step (and Steps 3-4); or (b) Use the Multiple Jobs Worksheet on page 3 and enter the result in Step 4(c) below for roughly accurate withholding. (a) If there are only two jobs total, you may check this box.
+FOrm W-4 Form W-4 Department of the T Internal Revenue Se Complete Form W-4 so that your employer can withhold the correct federal income tax from your Give Form W-4 to your employer.
+Your withholding is subject to review by the IRS.
+2023 Step 1: Enter (a) First name and middle initial Last name (b) Social security number Personal Information City or town, state, and ZIP code Does your name match the name on your social security card?
+If not, to ensure you ge credit for your earnings, contact SSA at 800-772-1213 or go to www.ssa.gov. co ps 2-4 ONLY if they apply to you; otherwise, skip to Step 5.
+See page 2 for more information from withholding, other details, and privacy. n on each step, who car Step 2: Multiple Job Complete this step if you (1) hold more than one job at a time, or (2) are married filling jo also works.
+The correct amount of withholding depends on income earned from all of the intly and your spouse nese jobs. or Spouse Works Do only one of the following. (a) Reserved for future use. (b) Use the Multiple Jobs Worksheet on page 3 and enter the result in Step 4(g) below, or (c) if there are only two jobs total, you may check this box.
 Do the same on Form W-4 for the other job.
-This option is accurate for jobs with entillar pay, otherwise, more tax than necessary may be withheld
+This option is generally more accurate than (b) if pay at the lower paying job is more than half of the pay at the higher paying job.
+Otherwise, (b) is more accurate TIP: If you have self-employment income, see page 2.
+Complete Ste ps 3-4(b) on Form W-4 for only ONE of these lobs.
+Leave those steps blank for the other lob os (Your withholding will